niveaubepaling/code-review-assessment/README.md

 - Please provide clear steps on how to run your application in a README.md.
 - Use a package manager (npm/yarn/pip/poetry/pipenv/composer etc...) and do **not** commit/upload your third party dependencies.
 - Write some tests (a medior programmer should know how to do this properly)
-- Feel free to Dockerize your application
+- Dockerize your application if you are applying to a DevOps related role.
-- Tip: If you are unsure about new techniques, write code in the way you are used to do, this assessment is about seeing what you already know.
-Ofcourse you are free to try new technique as well
+- Tip: Write code in the way you are already used to do, this assessment is about seeing what you already know, not about learning new stuff.
 - For the backend exercise: The reviewer will run your code in order to determine how well you implemented the API spec
 - As a last resort you